-As the cholera outbreak spreads across the densely-populated city, it is up to Dr. John Snow and Reverend Henry Whitehead to use their knowledge of the disease and the city to map the pandemic, its cause, its widespread implications, and ultimately, how the interventions that stopped the devastating spread of the disease
+As the cholera outbreak spreads, it is up to Dr. John Snow and Reverend Henry Whitehead to use their knowledge of the disease and the city to map the pandemic and its cause, find its widespread implications and, ultimately, discover the intervention that stopped the devastating spread of the disease.

 The Ghost Map is a riveting historical illustration of the intertwined histories of cholera, cities, and modern scientific inquiry.
 Yet the ideas and lessons in The Ghost Map are not simply about the nineteenth-century but also our own contemporary "wicked problems" from urban sprawl to bio-terrorism and much more.

 Thursday, September 11, 2014 at 7 pm, McCain Auditorium

 Based on the acclaimed 2006 bestseller, The Ghost Map, this talk tells the thrilling story of how two unlikely allies turned London's most deadly cholera epidemic into a scientific breakthrough that transformed human civilization.
 A gripping medical mystery, the story has an important lesson for today's health care industry: the need for "experts" to learn from wisdom of local communities

 The event is free, but tickets are required.
 Tickets are available staring September 3rd at the McCain Auditorium box office and the Manhattan Public Library.